Pion-Games/FAVS/README.md

 Tired of:
 - searching for the same assets again and again?
-- forgetting Blueprint/Assets names?
+- forgetting Blueprint or asset names?
 - wasting time navigating deep folder structures?
+- manually searching for the same location in a level?
+- repeatedly navigating to the same Blueprint graph, function, macro, or node?

 FAVS solves this by giving you **instant access to what matters most**.

 ## ⚡ Key Features

-- ⭐ Create segments to categorize assets
-- 📁 Add assets, folders, or currently opened asset
+⭐ Create segments to categorize assets, folders, and bookmarks 📁 Add single assets, multiple assets, folders, or the currently opened asset 🌍 Create **Level Bookmarks** to instantly return to important locations in your levels 🎬 Bookmark important actors and level locations
+🔷 Create **Blueprint Graph Bookmarks** -
-- 🖱 Full drag & drop support inside the Editor
-- ⚡ One-click open / close
+⚡ Jump directly to Blueprint graphs, functions, macros, or selected nodes 🧩 Supports Blueprints, Widget Blueprints, and Animation Blueprints - 🖱 Full drag & drop support inside the Editor ⚡ One-click open / close for assets and bookmarks
-- 🎨 Color groups & archiving
+🎨 Color coding and archiving of segments
-- 🔄 Detects asset renames, moves, and deletions
+🔄 Detects asset renames, folder moves, and deletions
-- 🔍 Locate assets in Content Browser
+🔍 Locate assets in the Content Browser
-- 🧩 Clean Slate-based UI
+🧩 Clean Slate-based UI
+✅ Supports **Unreal Engine 5.4 – 5.8**

 ## 🧠 Use Cases

-- Game developers working on large UE5 projects
+- Game developers working on large Unreal Engine projects
 - Technical artists managing complex pipelines
+- Level designers frequently returning to important locations
+- Blueprint developers working across large graphs
 - Anyone who wants **faster access to frequently used assets**